-Rocket hits site of foreign oil firms in Iraq's Basra, two hurt
+Rocket hits site of foreign oil firms in Iraq's Basra, three hurt

-BASRA, Iraq (Reuters) - A rocket landed at a residential and operations headquarters of several global major oil companies, including U.S. giant ExxonMobil, near Iraq’s southern city of Basra early on Wednesday, wounding two Iraqi workers, police said.
+BASRA, Iraq (Reuters) - A rocket struck the site of the residential and operations headquarters of several global major oil companies, including U.S. giant ExxonMobil, near Iraq’s southern city of Basra early on Wednesday, wounding three people, Iraq’s military said.

 There was no immediate claim of responsibility.
-It came after two separate attacks in as many days on bases housing U.S. military personnel in Iraq, as tension increases between the United States and Iran.
+It came after two separate attacks in as many days on bases housing U.S. military personnel in Iraq, as tension rose between the United States and Iran.

-The rocket hit the Burjesia site west of the city, police said.
+The rocket hit the Burjesia site west of the city, according to police and a statement released by the military.
+Police earlier said two Iraqi workers were wounded.

 The United States evacuated hundreds of diplomatic staff from its Baghdad embassy last month, citing unspecified threats from Iran against U.S. interests in neighbouring Iraq, where Tehran supports some Shi’ite militias.